 Andrew Franz Architect135 W. 26th St., nr.
 Sixth Ave., Ste.
 10B; 212-505-1992; andrewfranz.com

-Clean, open, and organic spaces are the firm’s specialties; most projects employ natural wood and materials while incorporating modern design principles.
-The staff includes LEED-accredited practitioners, reinforcing their commitment to the natural world. (ecofriendly)
+Clean, open, and ecofriendly spaces are this firm’s specialties; most projects employ natural wood and other materials while incorporating modern design principles.
+The staff includes several LEED-accredited practitioners, reinforcing the company’s commitment to the environment. (ecofriendly)

 Architecture in Formation526 W. 26th St., nr.
 Tenth Ave., Ste.
 422; 212-714-1006; architecture-if.com

-Celebrated architect Matthew Bremer’s outfit designs compelling, contemporary spaces.
-Innovative in every sense of the word, this AIA Young Architects Award recipient is at once practical and acutely studied: He created an urban bachelor pad for a young commodities trader based on the theory of fractal geometry and Plato’s cave.
+Matthew Bremer’s outfit designs contemporary spaces that juxtapose modern technology with artisanal flourishes.
+This 2009 AIA Young Architects Award recipient is at once practical and learned: He created an urban bachelor pad for a young commodities trader based on fractal geometry and the parable of Plato’s Cave.

 Architecture Research Office170 Varick St., nr.
 Charlton St., seventh fl.; 212-675-1870; aro.net

-The work of partners Stephen Cassell and Adam Yarinsky moves beyond modern via adventures in materials: laser-cut stainless steel, leather floors, and a translucent beeswax-covered partition have all appeared in their projects.
+The work of partners Stephen Cassell, Adam Yarinsky, and Kim Yao moves beyond modernism via adventures in the application of materials: Laser-cut stainless steel, a geometrically patterned composite-wood screen, and a translucent beeswax-covered partition have all appeared in their projects.

-This collective has been creating modern houses and interiors since 1981.
-The firm’s designs emphasize comfort and simplicity and often incorporate floor-to-ceiling windows showcasing natural landscapes or city views.
+This studio has been creating modern houses and interiors since 1981.
+The firm’s designs emphasize comfort and craftsmanship — think special wall treatments and custom-made furniture—and often incorporate floor-to-ceiling windows showcasing natural landscapes or city views.

 Bonetti/Kozerski Studio270 Lafayette St., nr.
 Prince St., Ste.
 906; 212-343-9898; bonettikozerski.com